Entering Europe Through PCT: Ensuring Perfect Patent Claims

 [Image Source: gettyimages]

 The EPO often requires the conciseness of the claims and objects to the plurality of the independent claims either in process, product, method, use, etc. For example, to understand this plurality, there can be an independent claim for the product and another independent claim for the method of manufacturing the product.
 This independent claim can be used in the single European Patent Application.
-But on the other side, there cannot be two independent product claims except if there are inter-related products or a final chemical product or gene, gene construct, host, plug and socket, etc.
+But on the other side, there cannot be two independent product claims except if there are inter-related products or a final chemical product or gene, the gene constructs, host, plug and socket, etc.

 Unity of invention